google/meet-on-fhir/README.md

 ## EHR writeback configuration

 EHR writeback can be enabled/disabled in settings.json.
-If enabled, the app will report patient arrived and appointment status change events by sending MLLP encoded HL7 messages to the specified EHR address and port.
+If enabled, the app will report patient arrived events and appointment status changes by sending MLLP-encoded HL7 messages to the specified EHR address and port.
 The running environment must be allowed to establish TCP socket with the EHR server.

 # Running locally